Global Delivery · Multi-Cloud

 Async Replication Has a Gap

 AWS Cross-Region Replication is asynchronous.
 A file uploaded to us-east-1 may not appear in eu-west-1 for several minutes.
-For serving media assets globally or maintaining a true redundant copy, that gap is unacceptable.
-Rilavek's inline fan-out has no gap — all copies are written as part of the same upload transaction.
+For serving media assets globally or maintaining a true redundant copy, that gap is often a problem.
+Rilavek's inline fan-out starts all configured writes as part of the same upload flow instead of waiting for a later copy job.

 Egress Cost Trap

 Copying from S3 to another provider means paying AWS egress fees on top of the second provider's ingress.
-With Rilavek, the upload happens once and we stream to all destinations from our infrastructure — eliminating the inter-cloud egress bill entirely.
+With Rilavek, the upload happens once and we stream to all destinations from our infrastructure.
+Depending on your previous architecture, that can reduce or avoid some inter-cloud copy costs.

 Global Distribution